juanpa123locko/juanpa123locko/README.md

 # 💫 About Me:
-<br><br>Hi there! 👋<br>I'm Juan Pablo, a Front-End developer who's on a journey to becoming a full-stack developer.
+<br><br>Hi there! 👋<br>🎇 I'm Juan Pablo, a Front-End developer who's on a journey to becoming a full-stack developer.
 I'm currently in the process of learning new skills and technologies to expand my knowledge and expertise.<br><br>✅ I'm currently working on several personal projects to add to my portfolio website.
 These projects showcase my skills and highlight my commitment to learning and growing as a developer.<br><br> 🎉 Feel free to check out my GitHub profile and reach out to me if you have any questions or would like to collaborate on a project!<br><br>

 ## 🌐 Socials: